tc39/proposal-atomics-microwait/README.md

 Unlike `Atomics.wait`, since it does not block, it can be called from both the main thread and worker threads.

 Implementations are expected to implement a short spin with CPU yielding, using best practices for the underlying architecture.
-The integer argument `iterationNumber` is a hint to implement a backoff algorithm if the microwait itself is in a loop.
-It defaults to `0`.
+The non-negative integer argument `iterationNumber` is a hint to implement a backoff algorithm if the microwait itself is in a loop.
+It defaults to `0`. `Atomics.microwait(n)` waits at most as long as `Atomics.microwait(n+1)`.

 ### `clampTimeoutIfCannotBlock`

 For sleeping on the main thread, add the `Atomics.wait(ta, index, value, timeout, { clampTimeoutIfCannotBlock: true }` overload.
 This overload clamps the timeout to an implementation-defined value if the executing thread cannot block.

-Calls to `Atomics.wait` with the `clampTimeoutIfCannotBlock` option set to `true` can be called on the main thread.
+`Atomics.wait` with the `clampTimeoutIfCannotBlock` option set to `true` can be called on the main thread.

-The option has no effect on threads because that can block.
+The option has no effect on worker threads because they can block.

 ### Open questions